Sergio Padt: Go Ahead Eagles

-KAA Gent
+Gent

 On 30 June 2011, Padt came to an agreement with AA Gent, and on 6 July, the transfer was completed.
 He signed his contract until 2013 on that day.
 On 27 November 2011, he made his official debut in the Belgian Pro League for Gent in the 2–0 victory against RC Genk.

 Groningen

 On 22 June 2014, it was announced that Padt would sign a deal with FC Groningen.
-He helped the Green-White Army win the KNVB Cup in 2014/15 against defending champions PEC Zwolle.
+He helped the Green-White Army win the KNVB Cup in 2014–15 against defending champions PEC Zwolle.
 It was their first major trophy and they qualified for the UEFA Europa League.

 Ludogorets Razgrad

 In early 2021, it was reported that he had signed a pre-contract with the Bulgarian champions Ludogorets Razgrad and joined the club officially on 2 June 2021.

 International career

 Padt represented the Netherlands U-17 team at the 2007 UEFA European Under-17 Football Championship.
 Padt was in the starting line-up for all three group games against Belgium, Iceland, and England, but the team failed to qualify for the second round.

 Since 2009, Padt has been playing for the Netherlands U-21 team, although Tim Krul is first-choice keeper in the squad for now.
 He received his first call-up from manager Cor Pot for a 2011 European U-21 Championship qualification match against Finland.
 On 18 May 2010, Padt made his debut for the U-21 side in a match against Portugal.

 He was called up to the senior Netherlands squad for friendlies against Slovakia and Italy in May 2018, but remained on the bench for both matches.